 2007 - TABBYWARE

 tabbyWare was a website/brand I started specifically to create windows applications.
 The main two, tabbyFile and tabbyCalc, experienced relative popularity for their minimalist presentation and functional usefulness.
-Although more modern versions of windows rendered tabbyFile somewhat antiquated, tabbyCalc on the other hand is an application I use today!
-There were other applications also, like tabbyVNConnect.
-These applications were a lot of fun to make, and were created with none other than Delphi 7, which was the best in my opinion when it came to RAD solutions.
+Although more modern versions of windows rendered tabbyFile somewhat antiquated, tabbyCalc on the other hand is an application I still use till this day!
+There were other applications as well, like tabbyVNConnect.
+These applications were a lot of fun to make, and were created with none other than Delphi 7, which was the best development tool in my opinion when it came to RAD solutions at the time.

 2007 - NDSSKINNY.COM

-NDS Skinny was a website I created to review Nintendo DS games and flash cartridges.
-I also created a ROM Trimmer, called SkinnyROM, which was regarded as the best rom trimmer available which drove traffic to the site.
+I also created a ROM Trimmer, called SkinnyROM, which was regarded as the best rom trimmer available on the market which drove traffic to the site.

-The trimmer helped people by trimming the extra blank space at the end of rom images so that they could fit more games on microSD cards that were used on the flash cartridges.
+The trimmer removed extra blank space at the end of ROM images.
+At the time, disk space on these cards was at a premium, so the tool helped people maximize the number of games they could fit on the cards that were used with the flash cartridges.

-Once the website grew in popularity, manufacturers of the flash cards started contacting me to review their latest products, and as a result, I got a lot of free flash carts for the NDS.
+Once the website grew in popularity, manufacturers of the flash cards started contacting me and sending me their latest products to review, and as a result, I got a lot of free flash cartridges for the NDS.
 Good times!

 2009 - Pick kids

-Since it was so early in the age of smart phones (iPhone 1 released in late June 2007), and not a lot of apps were out, so these actually got downloaded a lot.
-They were free of charge; we really just wanted to get our feet wet in app development.
+Since it was so early in the age of smart phones (iPhone 1 released in late June 2007), and not a lot of apps were out, Pick Kids actually got downloaded a lot.
+They were completely free of charge, and the main goal of them was to get our feet wet in app development.

 iOS Release dates to left.